leochenftw/ss-bk/themes/default/README.md

 There are 2 watch tasks to run:

-`gulp watch` - watches out for scss changes.
+`gulp default` - watches out for scss changes.

-`cd  js; watchify main.js -o 'uglifyjs -cm > bundle.min.js'` - watches for changes to the main js file.
+`cd  js; ./watch-js.sh` - watches for changes to the main js file, but you don't have to do this unless you are doing JS ES6 way

-You may need to install watchify globally: https://www.npmjs.com/package/watchify
+You may need to install watchify and uglifyjs globally: https://www.npmjs.com/package/watchify, https://www.npmjs.com/package/uglify-js